 Faissal Hameed, PhD

-Faissal Hameed is Director of Academics and a Lecturer in Middle Eastern History and Politics at FIE.
+Faissal Hameed is Academic Faculty Director and a Lecturer in Middle Eastern History and Politics at FIE.
 He has a BA (Hons) in the History and Politics of the Middle East and an MA in African/Asian History from the School of Oriental and African Studies, University of London and a PhD in the Politics of Islamic Revivalism in South Asia from the University of Birmingham.

 Faissal has over 15 years’ experience of productive Higher Education involvement with a demonstrable record of model leadership, administration, teaching, research and scholarship evidenced by a dedication to student achievement and satisfaction.
 His work experience to date is committed to enhancing cross-cultural and global competency-based student skills development in multi-ethnic and multi-faceted learning environments.